-After all that, the Asphalt Roof Manufacturers Association (ARMA) warns that, even on a freshly cleaned roof, there can be an almost invisible accumulation of ice or frost on the surface of the roof or roof, which can make work extremely dangerous.
+The Asphalt Roof Manufacturers Association (ARMA) warns that even on a freshly cleaned roof there can be an almost invisible accumulation of ice or frost on the surface of the roof or shingles which can make work extremely dangerous.
 An experienced roofing contractor will work with you to install your roof and protect your home as soon as possible.
-When done correctly and by experienced roofing contractors, it can be successfully roofed in winter.
-Roof activity can also break the shingles' sealant bond, so be prepared to hand seal shingles that are coming off the roof.
+When done correctly by experienced professionals, it can be successfully roofed in winter.
+It's important to note that roof activity can break the shingles' sealant bond, so be prepared to hand seal shingles that are coming off the roof.

 During the winter, a professional roofing contractor may choose to hand-seal shingles with approved roofing asphalt cement or other adhesives provided by the manufacturer.
-It's also important to consider why it's so important to work with a roofing contractor that only uses experienced roofing professionals.
+It's also important to work with a roofing contractor that only uses experienced professionals.